VCSTDN2024/imad5112-assignment-2-st10479733Vutlhari/README.md

 Why i built it?

 The reason i created MemoryLane is to learn how to handle user input, navigation between screens and basic logic in mobile apps.
-I didn't want just another templete-based quiz-this app reflects how i learn and think.
+I didn't want just another templete-based quiz,this app reflects how i learn and think.

 MemoryLane Functionalities